Luthaf/rascaline/CONTRIBUTING.rst

     git clone <insert/your/fork/url/here>
     cd rascaline

-    # setup the local repository so that the master branch tracks changes in
+    # setup the local repository so that the main branch tracks changes in
-    # the main repository
+    # the original repository
     git remote add upstream https://github.com/Luthaf/rascaline/
     git fetch upstream
-    git branch master --set-upstream-to=upstream/master
+    git branch main --set-upstream-to=upstream/main

 Once you get the code locally, you will want to run the tests to check everything is working as intended.
 See the next section on this subject.